isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ```

 and Agda will (silently, without changing our file) fill in the two underscores
-as `PrimaryColor` and `Bool`, respectively.
+as `type:PrimaryColor` and `type:Bool`, respectively.
 Filling in arguments in this way is
 known as *elaboration,* as it offloads the work of figuring out exactly what
 your program should be to the compiler.
 No human input necessary.